niciBume/Cat_Prey_Analyzer/README.md

 ```

 # A word of caution
 This project uses deeplearning!
 Contrary to popular belief DL is **not** black magic (although close to 😎)!
 The network perceives image data differently than us humans.
 It "sees" more abstractly than us.
 This means a cat in the image lives as an abstract blob deep within the layers of the network.
-Thus there are going to be instances where the system will produce absurdly wrong statements such as:
+Thus there will be instances where the system will produce absurdly wrong statements such as:

  <img src="/readme_images/bot_fail.png" alt="Example of a mis-classification" width="400">